valkeahat/hackthebox/cronos.md

 2022/01/06 19:55:01 CMD: UID=0    PID=4873   | /usr/sbin/CRON -f
 ```

-## Privilege Escalation www-data to noulis
+## Privilege Escalation www-data to root

 Php-script /var/www/laravel/artisan is executed periodically as a root.
 We also have write permissions to it.
 Replace the script by php reverse shell, wait for the next execution, and our listener gets a shell